alielw/APS-NGS-day1-PM/README.md

 		Search Hmel200115 in the search box in IGV viewer.
 You can also use the scaffold dropdown.

 * Do reads map to these exons?
 Can you see the intronic regions?
-Is there any evidence for additional exons that have not been annotated?
+Is there any evidence for many reads that haven't mapped correctly?

 ---